openstack-infra/zuul/doc/source/zuul.rst

 **name**
   The name of the project (as known by Gerrit).

+**merge-mode (optional)**
+  An optional value that indicates what strategy should be used to merge changes to this project.
+Supported values are:

+  ** merge-resolve **
+  Equivalent to 'git merge -s resolve'.
+This corresponds closely to what Gerrit performs (using JGit) for a project if the "Merge if necessary" merge mode is selected and "Automatically resolve conflicts" is checked.
+This is the default.

+  ** merge **
+  Equivalent to 'git merge'.

+  ** cherry-pick **
+  Equivalent to 'git cherry-pick'.

 This is followed by a section for each of the pipelines defined above.
 Pipelines may be omitted if no jobs should run for this project in a given pipeline.
 Within the pipeline section, the jobs that should be